Razvojna banka Federacije BiH

-Razvojna banka FBiH or Razvojna banka Federacije Bosne i Hercegovine is a national development bank serving FBIH entity in Bosnia and Herzegovina.
+Razvojna banka FBiH or Razvojna banka Federacije Bosne i Hercegovine is a national development bank serving the Federation of Bosnia and Herzegovina entity in Bosnia and Herzegovina.

 The bank has its headquarters located in Sarajevo (Novo Sarajevo area, Igmanska 1, 71000).

+History

-It was founded in 1997 as Investicijska banka Federacije Bosne i Hercegovine.
+The bank was founded in 1997 as Investicijska banka Federacije Bosne i Hercegovine.

 On 1 July 2008, bank officially changed its name to the current name.

+Structure

-The Government of the Federation of Bosnia and Herzegovina entity is the owner of the bank (via the Law on Development Bank of the Federation of Bosnia and Herzegovina), and bank is operating with state-owned capital.
+The Government of the Federation of Bosnia and Herzegovina is the owner of the bank (via the Law on Development Bank of the Federation of Bosnia and Herzegovina), and bank is operating with state-owned capital.

-The main task of the Razvojna banka Federacije Bosne i Hercegovine is the promotion of the development of the Bosnian market by extending loans, insuring export transactions against political and commercial risks, issuing guarantees, and providing business advices in cooperation with Bosnian banks and international institution via providing stimulating loans with stimulating and differentiated interest rates, usually lower than commercial interest rates in BiH.
+The main task of the bank is the promotion of the development of the Bosnian market by extending loans, insuring export transactions against political and commercial risks, issuing guarantees, and providing business advices in cooperation with Bosnian banks and international institution via providing stimulating loans with stimulating and differentiated interest rates, usually lower than commercial interest rates in Bosnia and Herzegovina.

-As an entity-level development bank, Razvojna banka Federacije BiH (SWIFT code: IBBHBA22XXX) is supervised by FBA banking regulator (based on CB BiH regulations) in 7 branches in FBiH towns (Sarajevo, Mostar, Bihać, Orašje, Zenica, Tuzla and Livno).
+As an entity-level development bank, it is supervised by FBA banking regulator (based on Central Bank of Bosnia and Herzegovina regulations) in 7 branches in FBiH towns (Sarajevo, Mostar, Bihać, Orašje, Zenica, Tuzla and Livno).